 IFRS 16, Leases was issued in January, 2016 and is intended to replace IAS 17, Leases and related IFRICs.
 The standard was issued as a result of a joint project with the U.S. Financial Accounting Standards Board.
 The standard provides a single lessee accounting model whereby a lessee recognizes a right-of-use asset and a lease liability for all leases.
 A lessee may elect to apply an exemption to the standard for leases with a term of 12 months or less that contain no purchase options; or leases where the underlying asset has a low value.
-The Corporation adopted this standard effective March 1, 2019.
-The Corporation has adopted this standard as of March 1, 2019 under the modified retrospective approach, and accordingly, has not restated comparatives for the 2018/19 reporting period.
+The Corporation has adopted this standard effective March 1, 2019 under the modified retrospective approach, and accordingly, has not restated comparatives for the 2018/19 reporting period.

 On adoption of IFRS 16, the Corporation recognized lease liabilities in relation to leases, which had previously been classified as "operating leases" under the principles of IAS 17.
 These liabilities were measured at the present value of the remaining lease payments, discounted using the incremental borrowing rate (5.95% as at March 1, 2019).
 Additionally, the Corporation used the transitional practical expedient on its existing finance lease such that the carrying amount of the right-of-use asset and the lease liability at the date of initial application of IFRS 16 was equal to the carrying amount of the lease asset and lease liability immediately before March 1, 2019 measured applying IAS 17.
-As a result of this accounting change, the Corporation's right-of-use assets increased by \$1.6M and the lease obligation related to those assets increased by \$1.6M.
+As a result of this accounting change, the impact to Basic Insurance was: right-of-use assets increased by \$1.2M and the lease obligation related to those assets increased by \$1.2M.

-Right-of-use assets are disclosed in Note 8 and further disclosure on the impacts of IFRS 16 Leases adoption is in Note 12 and Note 13.
+Right-of-use assets are disclosed in Note 7 and further disclosure on the impacts of IFRS 16 Leases adoption is in Note 11 and Note 12.